 Instead of adding silver ion by means of a burette in the conventional way, Cot-love’s method may be used.
 Silver ion is added electronically, by inserting two more silver electrodes in the solution, and passing a constant current between them (9.46 mA will precipitate 0.1 μmol/sec.
 The time for which the current is passed before the end point is reached is then a measure of the amount of chloride present.

-One thought on “How ionic composition of Tissue fluids is determined”
+One response to “How ionic composition of Tissue fluids is determined”